Chapter 4. Integrating Networking into Our Own Async Runtime

 function advances the buffer.

-, and the matching of the poll enum in the map_ok
+, and the matching of the Poll

 , enable this read process to be compatible with an async runtime.

-Implementing The Tokio AsyncWrite Trait
+Implementing the Tokio AsyncWrite Trait

 The AsyncWrite

-trait is a trait that is similar to the std::io::Write
+trait is similar to std::io::Write

 we just implemented, comes from Tokio.

-When implementing the AsyncWrite trait, we will need the following outline:
+trait, we need the following outline:

 impl